Where do our children come from?

 Where necessary, the St. Mary’s Supplementary Information form must be returned to the school by the same date.
 LA forms should be returned directly to Surrey County Council, if you are not applying on line.
 Parents will be informed in writing of the outcome of their application on the 16th April 2021.
 The closing date for application and the nominated date for notification of a place are in accordance with the LA’s co-ordinated admissions policy.

 Applications that are late, (received after the closing date), will be treated in accordance with Surrey’s co-ordinated scheme.

 In-Year Applications should be made directly to the school.
 Please complete the form found here: https://www.surreycc.gov.uk/__data/assets/pdf_file/0011/4232/In-year-SMA-form-V8-24-02-2021.pdf

 Information about in year applications can be found here:

 Special Educational Needs

 In accordance with s.
-324 Education Act 1996, St Mary’s will automatically admit a child with a statement of Special Educational Needs that names the school.
+324 Education Act 1996, St Mary’s will automatically admit a child with an Educational Health Care Plan (EHCP) which names the school.
 This is not an over-subscription criterion.

 Right of Appeal

 In accordance with the School Standards and Framework Act 1998, parents whose children are refused admission to the School have the right of appeal to an Independent Appeal Panel.
 Should you wish to appeal this will be handled by Surrey County Council's Appeals Service.
 Click here for Surrey County Council appeal information.
-Any appeal resulting from an application for a place in September 2019 has to be lodged with Surrey County Council by the 21st May 2019 and would be heard by the 23rd July 2019.
+Any appeal resulting from an application for a place in September 2021 has to be lodged with Surrey County Council by the 17th May 2021 and would be heard within 30 school days of the appeal being lodged.

 The waiting list will operate as follows: